 The Board of Directors of Lazard Ltd had authorized, on a cumulative basis, the repurchase of up to \$500,000 in aggregate cost of its Class A common stock and Lazard Group common membership interests through December 31, 2009.
-Pursuant to this authorization, purchases have been made in the open market or through privately negotiated transactions, and since inception of the program in February 2006 through December 31, 2009, Lazard Group purchased an aggregate of 12,086,767 shares of Class A common stock at an average price of \$33.08 per share (including, during the year ended December 31, 2009, 1,984,997 shares at an average price of \$25.43 per share, inclusive of the 1,700,000 shares purchased in connection with the June 2009 Secondary Offering described above), and an aggregate of 1,156,675 Lazard Group common membership interests at an average price of \$32.58 per common membership interest (including, during the year ended December 31, 2009, 500,924 common membership interests at an average price of \$26.52 per common membership interest).
+Pursuant to this authorization, purchases have been made in the open market or through privately negotiated transactions, and since inception of the program in February 2006 through December 31, 2009, Lazard Group purchased an aggregate of 12,086,767 shares of Class A common stock at an average price of \$33.08 per share (including, during the year ended December 31, 2009, 1,984,997 shares at an average price of \$25.43 per share, inclusive of the 1,700,000 shares purchased in connection with the June 2009 Secondary Offering described above), and an aggregate of 1,156,675 Lazard Group common membership interests at an average price of \$26.52 per common membership interest (including, during the year ended December 31, 2009, 500,924 common membership interests at an average price of \$26.52 per common membership interest).
 As a result of Lazard Group's delivery of an aggregate of 6,235,992 shares for the settlement of vested restricted stock unit grants ("RSUs") and deferred stock unit grants ("DSUs") during the three year period ended December 31, 2009, there were 5,850,775 and 9,376,162 shares of Class A common stock held by Lazard Group at December 31, 2009 and 2008, respectively.
-Such Class A common shares are reported, at cost, as "Class A common stock held by a subsidiary" on the consolidated statements of financial condition.
+Such Class A common shares are reported, at cost, as a reduction of members' equity within the consolidated statements of financial condition.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)